safarzadeh-reza/Spatial_Data_Mining_Winter2025/source/tutorials/L1/assignment-1.rst

 1. Start the coding assignment by accepting the GitHub Classroom assignment (click on the link above).
 2. Now you should be able to see one ``README.md`` file and one note book named ``Assignment-0.ipynb`` in the new repository.
 3. Read the instructions in both files in the repository.
-4. Launch a new JupyterLab instance and clone your kick-off assignment repository to your computer.
+4. Launch a new JupyterLab instance (or VS Code workspace) and clone your kick-off assignment repository to your computer.
 5. Cook up some Python according to the instructions in the ``Assignment-0.ipynb`` !  *Remember to save your work ;) !*
 6. Push your changes into your personal Kick-off Assignment repository using git.